arqalite/fire-king-guide/src/combos/ponix/7_2-card-sanctuary.md

 - If you get interrupted, that's one less interruption you have to worry about, as you already have [_Fire King Sanctuary_] and can proceed to combo as usual.
 - If Ponix's effect resolves, you're able to grab [_Fire King Sky Burn_], giving you at least one additional interruption to your endboards.

-> That said, this approach is vulnerable to [_Droll & Lock Bird_] - you can play around that by [starting with Sanctuary].
+> That said, this approach is vulnerable to [_Droll & Lock Bird_].
+You can play around that by [starting with Sanctuary].

 <center>
 <br/><video controls>